We love our hometown

 Trident United Way Day of Caring

-Each fall, the firm participates in Trident United Way’s Day of Caring event.
+The firm has participated in several Trident United Way Day of Caring events.
 Day of Caring provides an opportunity for corporate volunteer teams to partner with schools and agencies in the Charleston area to increase community engagement.
 Past projects have included building a café for an elementary school, painting buildings, picking up roadside litter, and planting gardens and landscaping.

 Lowcountry Food Bank